daytonaio/content/definitions/20240819_definition_high density workspaces _hdw_.md

 ---
-title: 'High Density Workspaces (HDW)'
+title: "High Density Workspaces (HDW)"
 description:
-  'High density workspaces, also known as HD workspaces or HDW, involve the efficient utilization of resources to accommodate a large number of employees within a shared development environment.
+  "High density workspaces, also known as HD workspaces or HDW, involve the efficient utilization of resources to accommodate a large number of employees within a shared development environment.
 These workspaces prioritize maximizing productivity, collaboration, and efficiency by providing an